Blotto (band): History

 The group disbanded in 1984 with the players pursuing more profitable interests.
-Drummer Lee Harvey Blotto (Paul Rapp) graduated from Albany Law School, became an attorney specializing in intellectual property law, and continued to play with the band as "F. Lee Harvey Blotto" (a pun on the names of famous lawyer F. Lee Bailey and JFK assassin Lee Harvey Oswald).
-Bassist "Cheese Blotto" (Keith Stephenson) died suddenly in October 1999 of cardiomyopathy brought on by a liver condition.
+Drummer Lee Harvey Blotto (Paul Rapp) graduated from Albany Law School, became an attorney and continued to play with the band as "F. Lee Harvey Blotto" (a pun on the names of famous lawyer F. Lee Bailey and JFK assassin Lee Harvey Oswald).
+Keyboardist and vocalist "Blanche Blotto" (Helena Binder) went on to direct plays and operas.

 All of Blotto's studio recordings (with one exception, the song "Bud ...
 Is After Us") were reissued on a 1994 compact disc compilation, Collected Works.
 In 1999, the band released Then More Than Ever, a CD comprising previously unreleased live concert recordings, excerpts from a 1982 appearance on the "BBC College Concert" radio series, and tracks recorded for the never-completed follow-up album to Combo Akimbo.

 The band reunited for occasional concerts in the Albany area, including an appearance at the 2008 4th of July celebration at Empire State Plaza, and several shows in 2011 at local festivals.
 On August 6, 2015, the band opened for Blue Öyster Cult at an "Alive at Five" concert in Albany.

+Bassist "Cheese Blotto" (Keith Stephenson) died suddenly in October 1999 of cardiomyopathy brought on by a liver condition.
 Founding member and lead vocalist Sergeant Blotto (real name Greg Haymes) died on April 10, 2019.

-In March 2020, Blotto was inducted into the Capital Region Thomas Edison Music Hall of Fame.
+HELLO!
+MY NAME IS BLOTTO THE MOVIE!, a 105-minute documentary directed by Rob Lichter, is scheduled for release in the summer of 2025.

 Members

 Group members went by pseudonyms on their recordings and in performance.

-The members of the original lineup were:
+The members of the band were: